Engine > Valve clearance adjustment on Austin Mini

 • Tighten the nut while holding the screw to prevent it from rotating.

-• Turning the rocker arm adjusting screw reduces the clearance.
+• Screwing the rocker arm adjusting screw reduces the clearance.

 • Unscrewing the screw increases the clearance.